Sara24698/CMB_polarization/README.md

 **CENN (CMB Extraction Neural Network)** is a deep learning framework designed to generate and clean **polarization maps of the Cosmic Microwave Background (CMB)**.
 It builds synthetic sky maps from theoretical power spectra and removes astrophysical contaminants through a fully connected neural network (FCNN) trained on multi-frequency data.

+Through this software, the authors demonstrate that a neural‑network‑based approach (similar in concept to our CENN) is capable of **recovering Q/U polarization sky maps** of the CMB from realistic multi‑frequency simulations (including foregrounds and noise).
+They show that:
+- The mean absolute error for the E‑mode and B‑mode power spectra remains small (on the order of µK²) in ideal and realistic (Planck‑level noise)
+- The method can generalize to real observational data (i.e., the processed maps agree with established component‐separation outputs like those from the Planck mission) within ~5 % at intermediate and small angular scales.
+- Although promising, the approach still faces limitations at large angular scales and in low signal‐to‐noise regimes; hence, further improvements (e.g., larger patches, more realistic noise modelling) are required for high‑precision cosmology.

+Our pipeline — generating maps with CAMB, adding contaminants, training CENN, and estimating spectra with NaMaster — is grounded on state‑of‑the‑art methodology and aligns with recent advances in CMB polarization analysis.

 ---

 ## 🌌 Overview